isabellapaige03/Pewlett-Hackard-Analysis/README.md

 In order to prepare for the "silver tsunami" this last table mentorship_eligibilty represents the retirement-ready employees who are eligible for a mentorship program.
 The table below shows employees who were born in the year 1965 and who are currently employed.

 <img width="554" alt="mentor_eligibilty" src="https://user-images.githubusercontent.com/106712521/182984769-a63e0b69-0fbd-44a5-9c97-8139a298a5cb.png">

+## Summary
+    Pewlett Hackard is getting hit hard by the "silver tsunami".
+According to the data above, the total amount of upcomming roles that need to be filled is 72,458.

+    The amount of employees who are eligible for the mentorship program is only 1,549.
+There are not enough mentors for the large amount of new employees.
+To prepare for future events, Pewlett Hackard should increase the age range for the mentorshiship program to increase the amount of employees who are eligible.